"I believed as the older man, I was going to be the one that changed her."

-Their relationship soon turn sour, as shouting matches turned into shoves and punches.
+Their relationship soon turned sour, as shouting matches turned into shoves and punches.
 Fighting reached a fever pitch in 2011, when Shannon tried to bring home another man.
-She grabbed for a hammer during that fight.
-A move that sent her to prison.
+She grabbed for a hammer during that fight... a move that sent her to prison.

-“It was a fight that I got the worse of,” Tom admits, he fought back, “We were both wrong and we both should’ve got locked up.
-Because we both fought.”
+"It was a fight that I got the worse of," Tom admitted, while noting that he fought back, "We were both wrong and we both should've got locked up.
+Because we both fought."

 They divorced in early 2013.
 After Shannon served her sentence, she needed a place to stay.
 Tom welcomed her into his home once again.

 "The reason I let her back after the divorce... basically the only one that ever helped her, and this is why people think I'm such an idiot, was me."

 Their platonic relationship as roommates went well for nine months, until February 28, 2017.

 At the time, Tom slept in a recliner.

 "She gave me a kiss on the cheek and said goodnight.
 I said goodnight.
 And the next thing I know six hours later I'm waking up to this attack," Tom said.
 "I woke up to a plastic bag over my head."